nmasse-itix/threescale-cicd/support/openshift/README.md

 oc logs -f bc/deploy-3scale-api-echo-api
 ```

-To start this build from a Jenkins pipeline, you will need first to give the `system:build-strategy-custom` role to the `jenkins` Service Account:
+To start this build from a Jenkins pipeline, you will need to give the `system:build-strategy-custom` role to the `jenkins` Service Account:

 ```sh
 oc adm policy add-role-to-user system:build-strategy-custom -z jenkins
 ```

-Then, from your Jenkins pipeline, you can use:
+Then, from your Jenkins pipeline you can use:

 ```sh
 openshift.withCluster() {